Course Introduction of Basic Fire Fighting:

 Upon completion of this lesson, you will be able to:

-The following aspects of the be covered in this lesson:
+- The following aspects the are covered in this lesson:

 Getting to Know Each Other: